 Wellable

-However, well-being is a broad subject, including everything from physical fitness and financial wellness to mental health.
-How should employers design wellness programs to navigate these options?
+However, well-being has multiple dimensions, including everything from physical fitness and financial wellness to mental health.
+So, how should employers design wellness programs to navigate these diverse areas of well-being?

-Wellable compiled a list of fundamental and beneficial wellness challenge ideas companies can run to encourage healthy lifestyle choices, reduce health risks, meet participants where they are on their wellness journey, and foster some friendly competition along the way.
-Consider these challenges as a foundation that employers can build upon with fun themes that fit with an organization’s culture.
+Below is a list of wellness challenge ideas that companies can run to encourage healthy lifestyle choices and habits across wellness dimensions, while meeting participants where they are on their wellness journey and fostering some friendly competition along the way.
+These challenges can serve as a foundation that employers can build upon with fun themes that energize teams and spark social connection.

 What Are Employee Wellness Challenges?